ottolau/CloudChamberTrackClassification/README.md

 ### Preprocessing

 The training dataset is prepared with the cloud chamber in the Chinese University of Hong Kong.
-In order to get a better training result, the training video is pre-processed as desceribed in followings:
+In order to get a better training result, the training video is pre-processed with the following algorithm:

 * [BackgroundSubtraction](https://github.com/mwkwok/videoBKGSubtractAndFrameOutput) - The algorithm developed by Raymond Kwok to subtract the background of the video.